CharlotteCorbett/sit323-2025-prac5d/README.md

 1.

-Upon running the image as a container, you should have already seen the following message:
+Upon deploying the image you should have already seen the following message in the console:

     "Hello, I'm listening to port 3040
     You can see my results on Postman or at http://localhost:3040"